Reflecting on Barbie’s Place in the 21st Century: An Ambitious Film Review

 Simu Liu, Margot Robbie and Ryan Gosling, in “Barbie.”
 Courtesy of Warner Bros.
 Pictures

-The juxtaposition of these more thoughtful elements with the vertigo elsewhere, alternating between the serious and the silly, the arty and the commercial, doesn’t always fit or come off as fresh as it could.
+The juxtaposition of these more thoughtful elements with the vertigo elsewhere, alternating between the serious and the silly, the arty and the commercial, doesn’t always fit or come off as fresh as it might.

 The overall cast is also impressive, though relatively few of the Barbies and Kens get much to do, with Simu Liu (of Marvel’s “Shang-Chi”) being one of the more notable exceptions as something of a rival to Ken.

-On the plus side, Gerwig and Baumbach pepper the script with clever pop culture references (including one about the “Justice League” and its fans), and the movie is briskly under two hours long, already a plus with the latter “Mission: Impossible” and “Oppenheimer”, which last 163 and 180 minutes, respectively.
+On the plus side, Gerwig and Baumbach pepper the script with clever pop culture references (including one regarding the “Justice League” and its fans), and the movie is briskly under two hours long, already a plus with the latter “Mission: Impossible” and “Oppenheimer”, which last 163 and 180 minutes, respectively.

 The political undertone of “Barbie” will no doubt spark debates, in part, frankly, as another avenue for the media to take advantage of the abundant media heat that surrounds her.
 That being said, it is likely that a large part of the public would be inclined to support a film (and thus accentuate the positive) that many were eager to see.